In some scenarios more than others, it is important to understand the background of a CFO and how they align with your objectives.

 As you can see, there are several instances where you need a financial professional with particular experience.
 Sometimes, you need that experience to be industry-relates, other times you need it to be task-related.
 And, there are times when it is just about the size of the company.

-However, as important as these factors may be, there are some non-negotiables that you want to see in any fractional CFO you bring in.
+However, as important as these factors may be, there are some non-negotiables that you want to see in any fractional CFO you bring in, and these are the ones you want to filter for with a solid job description.

 Even though we have highlighted several times throughout this piece that a fractional CFO needs a solid accounting background, it is worth remembering that around 95% of the accountants walking around look backwards: They're looking at what transactions happened yesterday.